-Species Deposit, Matadero Contemporary Art Centre, Madrid
+site-determined public work (unmarked), Species Deposit, Matadero Madrid

-The project is an unmarked sound installation created for the new access to the Matadero Madrid cultural complex around its iconic elevated water tower, near Legazpi square.
-The intervention remains invisible, embedded in the architecture, creating a subtle zone of sound which merges with the everyday sonic environment at this open-air public location.
+The project is an unmarked site-specific sound installation created for the new access to the Matadero Madrid cultural complex around its iconic elevated water tower, near Legazpi square.
+The intervention remains invisible, embedded in the architecture, creating a subtle zone of sound which merges with the everyday sonic environment at this outdoor public location.

 The Sharawadji effect is an aesthetic effect which characterises the sensation of plenitude sometimes created by the contemplation of a complex soundscape whose beauty is unexplainable.
 Whether in a dreamlike or anxious state, we are sometimes completely deaf to the environment.
 However, while on a walk or on a journey, our spirit can combine availability, attention, perspicacity and therefore become receptive to new things, including sonic fantasy.

-Jean-François Augoyard and Henry Torgue in Sonic Experience: A guide to Everyday Sounds
+— Jean-François Augoyard and Henry Torgue in Sonic Experience: A guide to Everyday Sounds